DinoChiesa/Apigee-MessageTemplate-Demo/README.md

 curl -i https://$ORG-$ENV.apigee.net/assignvariable-1/test?t=1
 ```

-You can vary the value of the t queryparam from 1 to 20 to exercise the various tests.
+You can vary the value of the t queryparam from 1 to 99 to exercise the various tests.
+(Not all of those numbers correspond to tests.)

 ## Hints on using functions within Message Templates